 NOTE: The IP addresses of the remote SEGs are not limited, as authentication is done based on certificates, and all trusted operators are allowed similar access.
 If different foreign operators would require to access different subnetworks, there would be several configuration blocks like the above, with the IP addresses appropriately specified.

-Such "AllowedCertificateSubject" feature (the term name is imaginary) is widely supported by PKI-capable IPSec devices.
+Such "AllowedCertificateSubject" feature (the term name is imaginary) is widely supported by PKI-capable IPsec devices.

 If Operator M used certificates of the following form for her certificates, she would not be allowed in: